fac26/week-10-12-tfb-mark-gnnk/README.md

 Please `clone` this repo to your local machine

 Please run `npm install` to install all dependencies

+Please run `npm run seed` to seed the database

 Please run `npm run dev` to run the app